 Why is it that at the start of each new year, we feel the need to get ourselves more organized?
 I know that I personally could use more organization in my life throughout the entire year.
-With that said, I guess we all need to start somewhere.
+With that said, set out to make some fabric-covered decorative storage boxes to tidy up some loose items in my closet!

 I recently installed a Rubbermaid Configurations Custom Closet Kit in my bedroom and I am LOVING the extra space, tidiness and organization.
 You can take a look at the before and after pictures here and you’ll understand why I am so excited!